Tujhe Dekha Toh

-Tujhe Dekha Toh is a song played in Dilwale Dulhania Le Jayenge.
-It was one of the notable work by Lata Mangeshkar in 1990s.
+"Tujhe Dekha Toh" is a song by Lata Mangeshkar and Kumar Sanu, with music by Jatin–Lalit and lyrics by Anand Bakshi, from the 1995 Indian musical romance film Dilwale Dulhania Le Jayenge.
+It was one of the most notable works of Lata Mangeshkar in the 1990s and was picturised on Shah Rukh Khan and Kajol.

-Background
+Music video

-It was played amidst the mustard flower and was shot in Gurgaon.
+It was shot amidst mustard flower fields in Gurgaon.

-Versions
+Cover versions

 The song has been played in Burj Khalifa during the celebration of birthday of Shah Rukh Khan.
 Actor Ayushmann Khurrana celebrated 27 years of Dilwale Dulhania Le Jayenge by mimicking this song.
 Shah Rukh Khan sang this song at Red Sea Film Festival.
 Ranu Mondal sang this song in a reality show.
-The song has been also released in Bhojpuri language.
-Fans of Shah Rukh Khan from Kenya sang this song.
+The song has been also released in the Bhojpuri language.
+Fans of Shah Rukh Khan from Kenya have also sang this song.